lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Bi: Bidirectional, it can be used in both senses

 * CDA: Compression/Decompression Action.
-An action that is perfomed for both functionnalities to compress a header field or to recover its original value in the decompression phase.
+An action that is performed for both functionalities to compress a header field or to recover its original value in the decompression phase.

 * Context: A set of rules used to compress/decompress headers

 * Dev: Device.
-Node connected to the LPWAN.
+A Node connected to the LPWAN.
 A Dev may implement SCHC.

 * Dev-IID: Device Interface Identifier.
 Second part of the IPv6 address to identify the device interface